If you’re looking to understand how to use Lightroom Range Mask, then you’ve come to the right place.

-When Adobe dropped a bombshell by killing a stand-alone Lightroom 6, renaming Lightroom CC to Lightroom Classic and releasing a brand-new cloud base Lightroom CC, it evoked a very strong reaction from the photography community.
+When Adobe dropped a bombshell a couple of years ago by killing a stand-alone Lightroom 6, renaming Lightroom CC to Lightroom Classic and releasing a brand-new cloud base Lightroom CC, it evoked a very strong reaction from the photography community.
 The reaction was raging from the anger to confusion and doubt.

 The occasional Lightroom users were angry because they did not see the need for the Creative Cloud subscription because they used Lightroom a few times a year only and never opened Photoshop in their lives.

 The beginners were completely confused because they had no idea what version of Lightroom they needed.